 Writer's Bio

-As a child, I was infatuated with historical tales and larger-than-life figures.
-Gazing at portraits of figures like Julius Caesar or Queen Elizabeth I, I’d fall into daydreams imagining myself crossing the Rubicon or navigating the intrigues of Tudor life.
+As a child I was infatuated with historical tales and larger-than-life figures.
+Gazing at portraits of Julius Caesar or Queen Elizabeth I, I would fall into daydreams, imagining myself crossing the Rubicon or navigating the intrigues of Tudor life.
+Historical fiction was a way to keep living in those dreams.